Senni2127u/emudeck-manual/docs/tricks/azahar.md

 **How to Update Azahar**

 * Through the `Update your Emulators & Tools` section on the `Manage Emulators` page in the `EmuDeck` application
-* Manual file replacement of `azahar.AppImage`
+* Manual file replacement of `azahar-gui.AppImage` or `azahar.exe`.
-    * Refer to [How to Swap Out AppImages and Binaries](../../../file-management/steamos/file-management.md#how-to-swap-out-appimages-and-binaries) for instructions
+    * AppImage can be replaced in `Home/Applications`, Windows executable and it's associated files can be replaced in `%APPDATA%/Roaming/EmuDeck/Emulators/Azahar`.
-* Through the emulator GUI itself by launching the AppImage.
+* Through the emulator GUI itself by launching the AppImage/Windows executable.

 ***